ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Launching Fluent locally
 ========================
 You can use the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`
-function to start Fluent from Python in gRPC mode.
+method to start Fluent from Python in gRPC mode.
 The following code starts Fluent in the background and sends commands to this service.

 .. code:: python